 The total support cost per full-time equivalent student (FTES) includes the expenditures for current operations, including payments made to students in the form of financial aid, and all fully reimbursed programs contained in state appropriations.
 The average support cost is determined by dividing the total cost by the number of FTES.
-The total CSU 2012/13 budget amounts were \$2,010,652,000 from state General Fund (GF) appropriations (not including capital outlay funding) and before adding \$51.4 million CalPERS retirement adjustment, \$1,497,474,000 from tuition fee revenue after rollback to 2011/12 tuition fee rates and after tuition fee discounts (forgone revenue), and \$386,604,000 from other fee revenues for a total of \$3,894,730,000.
-The number of 2012/13 FTES is 331,716 resident target and 14,328 non-resident students for a total of 346,044 FTES.
+The total CSU 2013/14 budget amounts were \$2,330,500,000 from state General Fund (GF) appropriations (not including capital outlay funding) and before adding \$16.3 million CalPERS retirement adjustment, \$1,539,029,000 from tuition fee revenue and after tuition fee discounts (forgone revenue), and \$408,305,000 from other fee revenues for a total of \$4,277,834,000.
+The number of 2013/14 FTES is 336,510 resident target and 14,328 non-resident students for a total of 350,838 FTES.
 The GF appropriation is applicable to resident students only whereas fee revenues are collected from resident and nonresident students.
 FTES is determined by dividing the total academic student load by 15 units per term (the figure used here to define a full-time student's academic load).

-The 2012/13 average support cost per FTES based on GF appropriation and net tuition fee revenue only is \$10,389 and when including all sources as indicated below is \$11,506, which includes all fee revenue in the CSU Operating Fund (e.g. tuition fees, application fees, and other campus mandatory fees).
-Of this amount, the average net tuition fee revenue per FTES is \$6,061.
+The 2013/14 average support cost per FTES based on GF appropriation and net tuition fee revenue only is \$11,312 and when including all sources as indicated below is \$12,476, which includes all fee revenue in the CSU Operating Fund (e.g. tuition fees, application fees, and other campus mandatory fees).
+Of this amount, the average net tuition and other fee revenue per FTES is \$5,551.

-AVERAGE COST 2012/13 AMOUNT AVERAGE COST PER FTE STUDENT PERCENTAGE
+AVERAGE COST 2013/14 AMOUNT AVERAGE COST PER FTE STUDENT PERCENTAGE

-State Appropriation 6,061 52.7%
+State Appropriation(GF) 2,330,500,000 6,925 55.5%

-Net Basic Tuition Fee Revenue 37.6%
+Net Basic Tuition Fee Revenue 35.2%

-Other Income & Reimbursements s 9.7%
+Other Income & Reimbursements

-Total Support Cost \$3,894,730,000 \$11,506 100%
+Total Support Cost 100%